At the heart of any successful business is a great product. And to get a great product, you have to start with the best equipment.

-But here’s the million dollar question – what about metal parts?
+But here’s the million-dollar question – what about metal parts?
 Co2 lasers can cut some metals, but manufacturers were really limited in the types of metals as well as thicknesses they could cut from.
-Soon, fiber optic lasers (a.k.a. fiber lasers) were introduced to the market and fulfilled everyone’s metal cutting needs.
+Soon, fiber optic lasers (a.k.a. fiber lasers) were introduced to the market and fulfilled everyone’s metal-cutting needs.

 Fiber optic lasers are the latest and greatest advancement to hit the laser/plasma cutting world.
 They cut 5x faster than Co2 lasers, are energy efficient, and require a fraction of the maintenance.
-The overall efficiency of running a fiber laser vs. Co2 laser can leave you with a sizeable chunk of change to either use to buy a new boat or pass those savings along to your customers.
+The overall efficiency of running a fiber laser vs. a Co2 laser can leave you with a sizeable chunk of change to either use to buy a new boat or pass those savings along to your customers.

 Here’s why the ENSIS Series 3015 Fiber Laser is one of the best in the biz: